Business Tax Exemptions in Florida

 Named Best Tax Climate in Southeast by Tax Foundation

-The Tax Foundation named Florida State the No. 1 business tax climate in the Southeast and No. 4 in the U.S. Their annual State Business Tax Climate Index seeks to help business owners, decision-makers and taxpayers understand how well states structure their tax systems, from state sales tax rates to income tax.
+The Tax Foundation named the state of Florida the No. 1 business tax climate in the Southeast and No. 4 in the U.S. Their annual State Business Tax Climate Index seeks to help large and small business owners, decision-makers and taxpayers understand how well states structure their tax systems, from state sales tax rates to property tax on real estate.

 How Can We Help You Get Moving Today?